Wichita County Safety Rest Area

 - Vending machines.

-- Reconstructed facility anticipated to open in Spring 2022.
+- Reconstructed facility opened in Summer 2022.
 The new building design is a modern version of a dogtrot, a historical wood house type consisting of two rooms of equal size separated by a breezeway, found in the transitional Crosstimbers and Rolling Plains ecoregions of Wichita Falls area.
 The new design also has a butterfly roof, intricated brickwork, and clerestory windows to bring natural light into interior spaces.

 - The county was named for the Wichita Indians, who migrated to the area from present Kansas and Nebraska in the middle 18th century.
 The county's recreational opportunities include Lake Arrowhead State Recreation Area and other area lakes including Lake Wichita located just south of City of Wichita Falls.